pavelsimo/shapes/README.md

 # shapes
-A lightweight header only planar geometry library for Modern C++
+A lightweight planar geometry library for Modern C++